Resource Overview

 BELLE ZECK

 • What are some of the emotions you notice from the testimony of Belle Zeck?
-Why do you think she feels so strongly about the need to persecute genocidaires regardless of how long it takes?
+Why do you think she feels so strongly about the need to prosecute genocidaires regardless of how long it takes?

 • Since the Holocaust, there have been many other genocides.
 Have these international laws done any good in preventing genocide?